How Time Works

 What are the possibilities?
 If we accept that time is continuous, either it wanders off into forever and infinity, or it appears to go on forever by revolution, or cyclical progression.
 Both scenarios satisfy the notion of forever, but a cycle offers contained stability.
 It is odd that a revolving (or returning) time line is not a realistic consideration for some.
 We do, after all, spend our lives returning to the same spot, or doing the same thing at the same time, day after day.

 As with all things that journey, the beginning and the end are almost invariably one and the same thing.
+The greatest human invention, it is often said, was the wheel; it revolutionised mobility and functionality by later being transformed into gears and motors, pulleys, round-abouts and race tracks - why stop there?
+Gyroscopics and Magnetic Fields here de-mystified, are all about circuits, rotations and cycles.
 Likewise, time has the same potential, of being a circuit, a loop.
 Time is about motion, only things that move require time, to do so.
 Motion is composed of energy.
 Energy doesn't magically come and go; it is perpetual.
 It may change form, entropically evolve, but it does not start and stop.

 That time doesn't stretch off into forever does away with that incalculable and murky world of infinities associated with linear models.
 It suggests that there is no end as such, because, by cycling it does away with both a beginning and an end.
 No identifiable breaks, and yet, it still goes on forever from our perspective.